-This briefing (PDF) has been developed to assist pool operators, managers and staff to establish a consistent approach to decisions about the eligibility of pool lifeguards for Disclosure and Barring Service (DBS) checks.
+This briefing paper has for been developed to assist pool operators, managers and staff within leisure facilities to establish a consistent approach to decisions about the eligibility of pool lifeguards for Disclosure and Barring Service (DBS) checks.

 Author: NSPCC Child Protection in Sport Unit (CPSU)